AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.md

 ## Create a QiType

-Qi data streams represent open-ended collections of strongly-typed, ordered events.
+QiStreams represent open-ended collections of strongly-typed, ordered events.
 Qi is capable of storing any data type you care to define.
 The only requirement is that the data type must have one or more properties that constitute an ordered key.
 While a timestamp is a very common type of key, any ordered value is permitted.
 Our sample type uses an integer.

 Each data stream is associated with a QiType, so that only events conforming to that type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.